sa-mendez/tail.nvim/README.md

   },
   ```
 Note that the ```setup``` method must be called even if you are not overriding any defaults.

+## Toggle command
-The plugin creates the following command ```TailBuffer``` which acts like a toggle on the current buffer.
+The plugin creates the following command ```TailBuffer``` which you use to toggle on/off the tailing on the current buffer.